exonum/exonum-doc/src/advanced/consensus/specification.md

 store PoL as a part of the node state.
 The node can have no more than one stored PoL.

-A PoL is greater than the recorded one (has a higher priority), in cases:
+A PoL is greater than the recorded one (has a higher priority), in the following
+cases:

-- There is no PoL recorded
+- There is no PoL recorded.
-- The recorded PoL corresponds to a proposal with a smaller round
+- The recorded PoL corresponds to a proposal with a smaller round.

 Thus, PoLs are [partially ordered][partial_ordering].
 A node must replace the stored PoL with a greater PoL if it is collected by the node during